matloff/fasteR/README.md

 function!
 But this is not the place to go into that.)

 > **Your Turn:**  Try some experiments with the **mtcars** data, e.g.
-> finding the mean MPG for 6-cylinder cars.
+> finding the mean horsepower for 6-cylinder cars.

 <span style="color:red">Tip:</span>
-As a beginner (and for that matter later on), you should NOT be obsessed with always writing code in the "optimal" way.
+As a beginner (and for that matter later on), you should NOT be obsessed with always writing code in the "optimal" way, including in terms of compactness of the code.
 It's much more important to write something that works and is clear; one can always tweak it later.
 In this case, though, **tapply** actually aids clarity, and it is so ubiquitously useful that we have introduced it early in this